-The old adage that cash is king is as relevant now for small businesses as it ever was.
-Business can be booming but if money is going out quicker than it’s coming in, then few businesses can expect to survive for long.
-The situation can be even more acute when you’re starting out: in the early days your income stream may only be a trickle but the cash still keeps pouring out.
+The financial pressures of running a business can be even more acute when you’re starting out: in the early days your income stream may only be a trickle but the cash still keeps pouring out.

 So, what expenses can you expect to incur when setting up?
 Office costs, equipment, employees, travel – these are the obvious drains on your stretched purse.
 But what about those less obvious costs that may get missed from your initial budget?

 We take look at the five of the hidden costs that you will need to factor into your business start-up cash flow calculations:

 Every business needs a web presence and it will cost money not only to set up a professional-looking site but also to have it hosted.

 Backing up your data is critical and might well involve paying for an online back-up service or use of the cloud for example.